• Skip to main content

 Instructions

-• Start by making the mirepoix by adding chopped carrots, onion and celery to a food processor and pulse until very finely chopped.
+• Prepare the Mirepoix: Add the chopped carrots, onion, and celery to a food processor and pulse until very finely chopped.

-• Heat a large dutch oven or pot over medium-high heat and drizzle with olive oil.
-Add the chopped vegetables and cook for 3-5 minutes until the vegetables release some water and soften.
+• Sauté the Vegetables: Heat a large Dutch oven or pot over medium-high heat and add olive oil and butter.
+Once the butter melts, add the finely chopped vegetables and cook for 3-5 minutes until softened and slightly translucent.

 Nutrition